SEC Investigations and Enforcement Process

 - The 5th Amendment protects individuals from being compelled to provide testimony that would incriminate themselves in a trial.
 A Wells Submission might contain statements which would be deemed a waiver of the 5th Amendment protection against self-incrimination.

 If a Wells Submission is ultimately agreed upon it must be carefully organized.
 The most important information that should be provided are mitigating factors to any violations of federal securities laws that recipient has acknowledged.
 Securities Attorneys will highlight whether there has been self-disclosure to the SEC and cooperation with the staff’s investigation.
 In addition to this, the attorney will highlight whether there were any efforts to recompense those harmed by the alleged violations and any efforts to establish preventative guidelines to ensure history does not repeat itself.
-If you are the subject of an SEC investigation please contact the securities lawyers of Lubiner Schmidt & Palumbo for a free consultation.
+If you are the subject of an SEC investigation please contact the securities lawyers of Lubiner Schmidt & Palumbo for a consultation.